NOTE: The TiM Team are not tax professionals. If you need assistance to complete the W-4, please speak to a tax professional.

-According to the IRS, there are three main differences between the old W-4 and the 2020 version:
+According to the IRS, there are three main differences between the W-4 prior to 2020, and the latest version:

 1. Elimination of withholding allowances